-After my conversation with Rich on the Monday I went to Mary’s house.
-Her sister was there and she worked in a solicitors office; I told them what Rich had said about not divorcing him and Mary’s sister said I must start divorce proceedings because if I bought Rich out of the house but didn’t divorce him he would still be entitled to half of the value even though it was just in my name.
+After my conversation with Danny on the Monday I went to Mandy’s house.
+Her sister was there and she worked in a solicitors office; when I told them what Danny had said about not divorcing him Mandy’s sister had said I must start divorce proceedings because if I bought Danny out of the house but didn’t divorce him he would still be entitled to half of the value, even though it was just in my name.

 I had no money to pay for a divorce and even with legal aid I needed an initial payment to start proceedings; so I got Danny’s bike back from Della’s house and I took it to the bike shop at the end of the road and sold it for eighty pounds.
 With the money from this in hand I made the appointment with the solicitor to commence divorce proceedings.

-I could remember when Rich had bought that bike, it was as a celebration of his promotion to a supervisory role.
-How ironic that Rich had inadvertently funded the start of our divorce proceedings, a divorce he had said he did not want; for the first time in a long while I laughed.
+I could remember when Danny had bought that bike: it was as a celebration of his promotion to a supervisory role.
+How ironic that Danny had inadvertently funded the start of our divorce proceedings; a divorce he had said he did not want.
+For the first time in a long while I laughed.